eaburakowski/LOCA-NE/README.md

     - txColdest = tasmax on coldest day of the year
     - tnColdest = tasmin on coldest night of the year
     - tnHottest = tasmin on hottest night of the year
   - Inputs include daily LOCA data for two variables:
      - tasmin (surface minimum air temperature)
      - tasmax (surface maximum air temperature)
-  - Output includes a single network Common Data Format (netCDF, or .nc) files for climatological mean and seasonal trend in each extreme temperature metric for each model:
+  - Output includes a single network Common Data Format (netCDF, or .nc) file for climatological mean and seasonal trend in each extreme temperature metric for each model:
      - ExtremeTemp_1980-2005.nc

   ExtremeTemp_future.ncl
+  - calculates the historical (2006-2099) climatological average for early (2010-2039), mid (2040-2069), and late (2070-2099)
+  century in extreme temperature metrics:
+    - days90F = number of days per year when daily tasmax is greater than 90F (32.2C)
+    - days95F = number of days per year when daily tasmax is greater than 95F (35C)
+    - days32F = number of days per year when daily tasmin is less than 32F (0C)
+    - days0F = number of days per year when daily tasmin is less than 0F (-17.8C)
+    - txHottest = tasmax on the hottest day of the year
+    - txColdest = tasmax on coldest day of the year
+    - tnColdest = tasmin on coldest night of the year
+    - tnHottest = tasmin on hottest night of the year
+  - Inputs include daily LOCA data for two variables:
+     - tasmin (surface minimum air temperature)
+     - tasmax (surface maximum air temperature)
+  - Output includes network Common Data Format (netCDF, or .nc) files for climatological mean and seasonal trend in each extreme temperature metric for each model:
+     - ExtremeTemp_rcp45_2006-2099.nc
+     - ExtremeTemp_rcp85_2006_2099.nc